 We have broad discretion in the use of the net proceeds from this offering and may use the net proceeds in ways with which you disagree.
 Our management will have broad discretion in the application of the net proceeds from this offering and could spend the proceeds in ways that do not improve our results of operations or enhance the value of our securities.
 You will be relying on the judgment of our management with regard to the use of these net proceeds, and you will not have the opportunity, as part of your investment decision, to assess whether the net proceeds are being used appropriately.
 The failure by our management to apply these funds effectively could result in financial losses that could have a material adverse effect on our business, cause the price of our securities to decline and delay the development of our product candidates.
-Pending the application of these funds, we may invest the net proceeds from this offering in a manner that does not produce income or that loss value.
+Pending the application of these funds, we may invest the net proceeds from this offering in a manner that does not produce income or that loses value.

 Investors in this offering will experience immediate and substantial dilution in net tangible book value.
 You will incur immediate and substantial dilution as a result of this offering.
-After giving effect to the sale by us of up to 1,275,000 shares of common stock and warrants to purchase up to an aggregate 637,500 shares of common stock offered in this offering at an assumed public offering price of \$7.90 per share and \$[0.01] per warrant, and after deducting the underwriters' discounts and commissions and estimated offering expenses payable by us, investors in this offering can expect an immediate dilution of \$3.05 per share.
+After giving effect to the sale by us of 1,620,000 shares of common stock and warrants to purchase 810,000 shares of common stock offered in this offering at a public offering price of \$5.00 per share and \$0.01 per warrant, and after deducting the underwriters' discounts and commissions and estimated offering expenses payable by us, investors in this offering can expect an immediate dilution of \$1.18 per share.
 To the extent that options or warrants are granted and/or exercised you will experience further dilution.
-See

-"Dilution" for a more complete description of how the value of your investment in our common stock will be diluted upon the completion of this offering.
+See "Dilution" for a more complete description of how the value of your investment in our common stock will be diluted upon the completion of this offering.